What Was the Star of Bethlehem?

 Also, supernovae leave behind a remnant in the form of a nebula that can be seen through telescopes on the Earth.
 The most famous example is the Crab Nebula in the constellation Taurus, the remnant of a supernova that the Chinese observed in A.D.
 1054.
 If there were a supernova that was visible over the latitude of Bethlehem in or around 4 B.C., a remnant nebula should be visible in a certain region of the sky.
 However, no such object can be found.

-Triple Conjunction of Jupiter and Regulus
+The Star was the Triple Conjunction of Jupiter and Regulus

 One theory that has been popular in recent years is the notion that the Star of Bethlehem was a very rare triple conjunction of the bright planet Jupiter with the star Regulus in the constellation Leo.
 In this astronomical event, Jupiter would have had a retrogradation in Leo such that it would have passed this bright star three times.
 This theory is compelling in that it is full of astrological symbolism that might indicate to a Persian magus that a king was born in Judaea.